Platform Comparison · 2026

 For Udio, natural language descriptions outperform tag lists.
 Udio processes sentences that describe a scene, a feeling, or a sonic atmosphere.
 For example: "A gentle acoustic folk song that feels like a late Sunday morning, with a warm fingerpicked guitar and a male voice that carries quiet sadness."
 Both describe the same music — but each format speaks the platform's native language.

-This is exactly why RaagEngine exists: to generate properly formatted prompts for each specific platform automatically, drawing on hundreds of music theory parameters so you do not have to think about the format difference at all.
+RaagEngine exists: to generate properly formatted prompts for each specific platform automatically, drawing on hundreds of music theory parameters so you do not have to think about the format difference at all.

 Head-to-Head Comparison